robusta-dev/robusta/docs/installation.rst

 3. Save ``generated_values.yaml``, somewhere safe.
 This is your Helm ``values.yaml`` file.

-4. Install Robusta using Helm.
+4. Download the Helm chart and Install Robusta using Helm.
 On some clusters this can take a while [#f2]_, so don't panic if it appears stuck:

 .. code-block:: bash
    :name: cb-helm-install-robusta

-    helm install robusta robusta/robusta -f ./generated_values.yaml
+    helm repo add robusta https://robusta-charts.storage.googleapis.com && helm repo update helm install robusta robusta/robusta -f ./generated_values.yaml

 5. Verify that Robusta is running two pods and there are no errors in the logs: